Sajina19/Increasing-Productivity-2.0/August 1 - 31/August 1 - 31.md

 - 📈 Watched Java programming video.
 - 📈 Solved two problems in C - skill rack.
 - 📈 Solved a problem in Java - skill rack.
+- 📈 Solved a problem in Python - skill rack.
 - 📈 Aptitude
      - 📈 Watched video on percentages.